ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

   <img src="/images/zlequalizer/loudness-match.svg" width="20pt"/>
 </p>

-- Press: when you press it, it starts to collect the loudness of the input signal and the output signal
+- Press: when you press it, it starts to measure the integrated loudness of the input signal and the output signal
-	- the output signal here is affected by all filters and the SGC, but NOT affected by AGC or output gain
 - Release: when you release it, it turns AGC off and updates the `Output Gain` to the difference between two loudness values

 ___